 The section of Canberra Centenary Trail along the border with NSW overlooks Gungahlin and winds its way amongst rural hills The Canberra Centenary Trail is an adventure – walking, riding or any other way.
 The ACT Environment’s website is hopelessly out of date – do not let that put you off.

 Play spaces are popping up all over Canberra.
 Canberra.bike provided a guide to play spaces and this is now updated in this post.
 A recent announcement by Chris Steel in May 2020 reminded us that there is more to come.
-Some were already in last years budget but a few have been brought forward as a result of COVID-19 playground closures.
+Some were already in the 2019 ACT Budget, but a few have been brought forward.
 There is good news here for everybody.

 Sutherland Crescent Central Community Playground is the official name of a place that should be called, with a little mystery, The Castle.
 The ramparts have collapsed to mounds around a courtyard filled with treasures.
 Enter across the drawbridge under the tower and discover the secrets.

-The Taylor estate is opposite on the other side of Horse Park Drive.
-This area is quite flat and the bike infrastructure is good.
-The estate planning in Gungahlin has worked out well for cyclists.
-All the more puzzling why the estate planning in Molonglo Valley, which started later, has been so patchy.
+A play space in Gungahlin that is beautifully done.
+This area is flat and the bike infrastructure is good.
 One of the successes of urban planning in Gungahlin is certainly the Moncrieff Community Recreation Park Playground.
 It is also known as “Move at Moncrief”.